pergola in backyard surrounded by plants

 These popular garden structures are made of vertical posts or pillars that support cross beams or lattice overhead.

 On a hot sunny day, a shady pergola offers overhead protection, filtering the light and lessening the sun’s intensity.
-Need to shade a patio?
+It’s a popular choice when you're adding shade for a backyard patio or outdoor kitchen space.
+Need to shaded a patio?
 They’re great for that.

 Your pergola builders can add a bit more outdoor shade by adding more wood structure overhead, spacing the slats closer together.